LauraRodd/QA_automation_ingredients/README.md

 # 🧪 QA Automation for Ingredient Validation

-This project automates **quality assurance checks** for ingredient data across multilingual Beiersdorf websites.
+This project automates **quality assurance checks** for ingredient data across multilingual Brand websites.
 It ensures ingredient lists are complete, correctly localized, and consistent across markets.

 ---